 Q. What should I do if I change my mind?

 A. If you decide to withdraw your appeal, please contact Stisted Primary Academy on 01376 325116

 Q. Do I need to instruct a solicitor?

 A. There is no requirement to instruct a solicitor to represent you.
 All Panel Members are independent and fully trained.
 They are used to talking to parents and will do their best to put you at your ease.
 However, if you feel it necessary, you may be represented by a solicitor.

 A. As Stisted Primary is an Academy Trust, the school provides its own representatives to the hearing.
 This is usually a Presenting Officer and the Headteacher.

-Q. My child’s name is on a waiting list.
-Will my appeal affect my child’s place on that list?
+Q. My child id on the waiting list.
+Will an appeal affect this?

 A. No. If your appeal is unsuccessful your child’s name will remain on the waiting list.
 If you win your appeal your child’s name will be removed from the list.

 You have the right to appeal for places at all schools for which you have applied and been refused a place.
 There is no cost to a parent although there is a cost to the school.
 The cost of administration and arranging an independent panel comes directly out of the school budget.